grow-rb/enumerable-exercises/README.md

-# write-your-own-enumerable
+# Enumerable exercises

-Write your own Enumerable methods and learn!
+Learn how `Enumerable` module works by re-defining each method to pass the tests!

 ## What's this?

-This project contains some exercises where we redefine methods from `Enumerable` module.
+This project contains some exercises where we re-define methods from `Enumerable` module.

 ## How?